Free guide to morning sickness and hyperemesis gravidarum care

 This is part of why my digestive reset protocol asks women to seek very strong social or professional support, not only for the physical aspects, but for creating an atmosphere of emotional safety and the cultivation of resilience, which seems to be a deep root cause challenge to regulating the many factors involved in the NVP loop.

-If you think about it, it makes sense that when someone feels unsafe, the body prioritizes survival “fight, flight, freeze, fawn” behaviors and suppresses the seeking of food, positive and healthy social interaction, new experiences and the other things that get suppressed in the constellation of NVP loop.
+If you think about it, it makes sense that when someone feels unsafe, the body prioritizes survival “fight, flight, freeze, fawn” behaviors and suppresses the seeking of food, positive and healthy social interaction, new experiences and the other things that get suppressed in the spectrum of morning sickness, NVP, and HG.

 It also makes sense that certain families may have prioritized survival behaviors over thriving behaviors based on generational trauma.